 Contractors who train their apprentices through the IRCC’s combination of classroom instruction, hands-on labs, workshops, bi-lingual workbook reading assignments and on-the-job training create immediate value for their customers and significantly improve “bottom-line” profitability and competitiveness for their companies.
 Quality oriented contractors who focus on performance and training see fewer on the job injuries, fewer application failures and warranty claims, and lower turnover in their workforce; and happier workers.

-In addition, contractors who train their workers through the IRCC’s state and federally certified training programs can competitively pay their inexperienced apprentices on state public works and federal Davis-Bacon projects at rates lower than the state or federal rate for journey-level personnel while they are learning the trade and moving up the 7-steps required for advancement to journeymen and journeywomen.
+In addition, contractors who train their workers through the IRCC’s state and federally certified training programs can competitively pay their inexperienced apprentices on state public works and federal Davis-Bacon projects at the appropriate state published apprentice level rather than the state or federal rate for journey-level personnel while they are learning the trade.
+Their wage climbs as they move up the 7-steps required for advancement to journeymen and journeywomen.
 The IRCC approved training standards (both federal and state) require that each registered apprentice must work under the supervision of a qualified journeyperson at all times.
 In California, contractors who perform public works projects are required to utilize apprentices on a stale-mandated ratio of not less than one apprentice hour of every five journey-persons hours.
-Contractors who are signatory to the IRCC’s Apprenticeship standards are allowed to maintain a one-to-one ration of Journeyman to Apprentice.
+Contractors who are signatory to the IRCC’s Apprenticeship standards are allowed to maintain a one-to-one ratio of Journeyman to Apprentice.

 Three and a-Half Year Training Regimen Courses: